What are the Benefits of Podcasting for Brands in 2023?

 4 Benefits of Podcasting that Brands Should Know About

 1. Brand Podcasts Only Connect With Audiences Who Have Expressed Interest in a Topic

-The aforementioned early adopters of branded podcasting have found a way to bring topics of interest to the exact audience who is both willing to tune in and is aligned with the brand.
-They may not be reaching the mass audiences that marketers are used to setting their sights on, though.
-Rather, branded or corporate podcasts typically have smaller, yet better quality audiences who are highly engaged and willing to binge listen to multiple episodes of the show.
+Those early adopters of branded podcasting have found a way to bring topics of interest to the exact audience who is both willing to tune in and is aligned with the brand.
+They may be reaching smaller audiences than marketers are used to setting their sights on, though.
+Branded or corporate podcasts typically have smaller, yet better quality audiences who are highly engaged and willing to binge listen to multiple episodes of the show.

 Unlike the radio medium, which tends to span an assortment of topics throughout a single show with no hard-and-fast theme, podcasts generally possess an overarching subject matter.
 For example, Sephora’s podcast revolves around cosmetics, and Buffer discusses topics around social media marketing.

 Listeners of these podcasts are going out of their way to choose this content and, in doing so, are expressing interest in these topics.
 This means that the audience, no matter how big or small, is highly relevant and highly qualified to be interacting with your brand.

 2. Podcasts Perfectly Supplement Brands’ Blog and Video Strategies

 If you’ve already figured out a blog and video content strategy, podcasting could be a natural next step for your brand.
 Tapping into the audience that already trusts and engages with you is a strategic way to begin the process of building a listenership for your podcast.
 You can create complementary content around the same subject and release them in tandem, which will help you promote your podcast to your readers.